m-ahmedy/CDOEND-Project-Guides/Project-3/instructions/7-configuration-management-setup.md

 For CD Stages we will use a base image from CircleCI that supports the tools we shall use: Ansible, AWS CLI, etc.

-We will use [`cimg/base:stable`](https://circleci.com/developer/images/image/cimg/base), it's a base convenience image provided by CircleCI built upon Ubuntu that's ready to run all types of software
+We will use [`cimg/python:3.10`](https://circleci.com/developer/images/image/cimg/python), it's a base convenience image provided by CircleCI built upon Ubuntu that's with Python 3.10 pre-installed and ready to run all types of software

 We will add some updates to the `commands` section to install necessary tools